 Thick mist: limits visibility to about arm’s length.
 Difficulty increases by one step, and cost by one strain.

 Burning or freezing mist: to make the cloud painfully warm or cold, increase the difficulty by a step and the cost by two.
-To make it damaging (one harm per round), increase the difficulty by two steps and the cost by five strain.
+Or, to make it damaging (one harm per round), increase the difficulty by two steps and the cost by five strain instead.

 Psychic mist: the cloud afflicts those within it with an emotion, akin to the effects of the Fear-Spell, but not limited to fear.
 Difficulty increases by three steps, and cost by three strain.